ministryofjustice/bichard7-next-user-service/README.md

 # Bichard7 vNext: User Service

-A Next.js application to provide user authentication within the new Bichard7 architecture.
+A Next.js application to provide user authentication and user management within the new Bichard7 architecture.

 ## Building